vLX42/movie-remake/README.md

 Feel free to use the streaming examples provided in this project to build your own AI applications.
 However, we kindly ask that you don't clone the entire site; instead, use the provided examples and create your own unique AI-powered applications.

+## API Execution and Streaming

+Due to the long-running execution time of the movie remake generation process, the API needs to be implemented as a Cloudflare worker or an AWS Lambda function.
+Using a Next.js API would result in termination before the process is complete.

+To ensure a seamless experience for the end user, we use Server-Side Events (SSE) to stream the response.
+This enables the application to deliver the generated content as it becomes available, rather than waiting for the entire process to finish before sending the response.

 ## Contributing

 We welcome contributions from the community!
 If you have ideas or improvements, please submit a pull request or open an issue.